 Working With Fields

-In order to some basic operations, all the fields had to provide the same basic interface.
+In order to automate some basic operations, all the fields had to provide the same basic interface.
 As the result the actual field values had to be wrapped in a class that defines the required public interface.
 Such class must also provide means to access/update the wrapped value.
 For example:

 class SomeField